ldhandley/Unreal.js-Wiki/Modal-dialog-in-Editor.md

-With slate framework you can define your own modal/modeless window with just few lines of code!
+With slate framework you can define your own modal/modeless window with just a few lines of code!

 ```js
 let I = require('instantiator')